4383/governance/goals/proposed/remove-eventlet.rst

    the absence of new releases since more than 5 months from the beginning of the current series at this time.

 #.
-Migrate all the Openstack remaining deliverables not yet migrated:
+Migrate all the OpenStack remaining deliverables not yet migrated:

    * Remaining libraries should be migrated first.
    * Easily one should be migrated as soon as possible to allow harvesting